hiveteams/Hive-Coding-Challenges/README.md

 * User registration and login
 * Upon registration, user should be added to "global" room
 * Users should be able to "direct message" any other registered user
-* UI should (obviously) have a basic message box for chatting
+* UI should have a basic message box for chatting
+* UI should be responsive (mobile-friendly)

 **The front-end UI and UX is totally up to you**.
 Get creative here.
 Add any features you feel might be useful or cool to have as a user.
 Don't hold back at all - the idea behind this exercise is to give you freedom to build cool/unique features on top of a simple concept.